 How Often Should I Use Purple Shampoo for Blonde Hair?

-We recommend using purple or silver shampoo for blondes like Hair Growth & Repair Shampoo For Blondes one to two times per week.
-If you wash your hair more, you can alternate the purple shampoo for blonde hair with another colour-safe shampoo like Hair Growth & Repair Shampoo.
+We recommend using purple or silver shampoo for blondes like Enriched Blonde™ Silver Shampoo one to two times per week.
+If you wash your hair more, you can alternate the purple shampoo for blonde hair with another color-safe shampoo like Split Fix™ Shampoo.

-You can also dilute silver shampoo with another colour-safe shampoo if you find that the silver shampoo is leaving too much pigment in your hair.
+You can also dilute silver shampoo with another color-safe shampoo if you find that the silver shampoo is leaving too much pigment in your hair.

 Is Purple Shampoo Only for Blondes?